Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Small bones called phalanges make up your finger structure.
-Each finger contains three phalanges, while the thumb contains two.
+Each finger contains three phalanges, while your thumb has two.
 Any of these bones can break.
 Breaks can also happen in your knuckles, the joints where your finger bones come together.

-You can relieve pain from a finger fracture for a short time with ice and medication.
+You can relieve pain from a finger fracture for a short time with ice, pain relievers, elevation and immobilization.
 But you’ll need to see a healthcare provider as soon as possible for an X-ray.
 Depending on the type and severity of the fracture, your provider may suggest a splint to stabilize your finger or surgery to repair the break.
+They may also recommend moving the fracture into a better position, also known as reduction.

 Symptoms and Causes